Life Coach Marketing: 8 Proven Strategies to Grow from Zero to 6 Figures

 About the Author: Stephanie Fiteni

 Hi, I’m Stephanie, a Content marketing strategist and traffic growth coach, creator of the Profitable Content Marketing Blueprint.
-I help coaches and online entrepreneurs generate more traffic and clients through their blogs and websites whilst being smart about repurposing and automating on social media.
-I teach my clients how to write posts that rank and how to repurpose their content efficiently to help it rank fast (video, podcasts etc).
+I help coaches generate more traffic and clients through their blogs and websites.
+And automate their social media posting.